retroflex/MMM-AllsvenskanStandings/README.md

 | `showPoints`             | Whether to show column with points.<br />**Default value:** true

 # Todo
+* Alternative row coloring to be able to read rows easier.
+* Customizable row heading texts in config.
 * Allow for columns to be reorganized via config.
-* Alternative row coloring to be able to read rows easier.